asmelko/jpdc23-artifact/repo/cross-corr/src/README.md

 | Warp per shift with work distribution | [naive_warp_per_shift.cu](./naive_warp_per_shift.cu) | `ccn_warp_per_shift_work_distribution` |
 | Warp per shift with shared memory | [naive_warp_per_shift_shared_mem.cu](./naive_warp_per_shift_shared_mem.cu) | `ccn_warp_per_shift_shared_mem` |

-To use these kernels for implementation of different input types and to implement time measurements, each kernel is wrapped by one class for each input type it is used for.
-This class handles algorithm arguments, time measurement, data loading, allocation, transfer, kernel execution, transfer back, result store, deallocation.
-These classes can be found in the files [one_to_one.hpp](./one_to_one.hpp), [one_to_many.hpp](./one_to_many.hpp), [n_to_mn.hpp](./n_to_mn.hpp), and[n_to_m.hpp](./n_to_m.hpp), based on the onput type they implement.
+To use these kernels for the implementation of different input types and to implement time measurements, each kernel is wrapped by one class for each input type it is used for.
+This class handles algorithm arguments, time measurement, data loading, allocation, transfer, kernel execution, transfer back, result store, and deallocation.
+These classes can be found in the files [one_to_one.hpp](./one_to_one.hpp), [one_to_many.hpp](./one_to_many.hpp), [n_to_mn.hpp](./n_to_mn.hpp), and[n_to_m.hpp](./n_to_m.hpp), based on the input type they implement.

 ## Algorithm compile options